cdapio/cdap/cdap-docs/hydrator-manual/source/creating-pipelines.rst

 As determined by the configuration file, the application template will be set appropriately, and may change from the current one.

-A valid configuration file that meets the Hydrator configuration file specification is required.
+A valid configuration file that meets the :ref:`Hydrator configuration file specification
+<hydrator-developing-pipelines-configuration-file-format>` is
+required.
 It may be created from an existing pipeline by exporting its configuration file.